Ard3ny/ard3ny.github.io/_posts/2024-01-04-Access-your-jellyfin-from-anywhere-with-tailscale-and-external-vps.md

 {: .prompt-info }

 #### Truenas site
-You can find whole truechart guide wich gets updated ever so often [here](https://truecharts.org/charts/stable/tailscale/How-To-Guide/), but if not available use mine bellow which should be sufficient.
+You can find whole truechart guide which gets updated ever so often [here](https://truecharts.org/charts/stable/tailscale/How-To-Guide/), but if not available use mine bellow which should be sufficient.
 * We will need to create [tailscale account](https://www.tailscale.com/)
 * For LAN access to your other truenas apps, you will need to set "sysctl" values in system settings.
 Go to System settings -> Advanced -> Add following and set them to "1" and "Enabled"
 ```bash